SalmanHabeeb/Blatt/README.md

 # Blatt
-A Gradio app to detect plant disease.
+A computer vision application to detect plant disease

 ## App